What, How and Why Not?

 Sure times have changed and lenders are now looking for people that are stable, have good credit and a debt to income ratio of less than 45% but the money is out there and it’s still at record low rates.
 If you have equity in you current home or that cash you’ve been waiting to invest in Hawaii don’t wait any longer or you’ll be saying “should have, could have” again.
 Below are a few things to consider:

 Don’t rent, if you are going to be on the island for over a month buy an inexpensive car.
+You may want to buy on a larger island and bring it to Molokai.
 You can either store it or sell it when and if you leave.
 If you going to be living on the island part time just keep your current drivers license but if you decide to make Hawaii your tax home, get a Hawaii license, it will open up a lot of cost saving advantages.

 Rent a condo to start, there is a lot out there right now but make sure you get a kitchen, in fact, rent a turnkey (totally equipped) place if possible.
 Make sure you get a parking stall and get renters insurance for your liability.